cmt218/Compiler/README.md

 This is a recursive descent compiler built for a systems software course.
 Capabilities include if-else statements, while loops, and multiple functions.
 Code to be complied goes in a .mc file (micro c).
-Code is tokenized, parsed, linked into a tree via recursive descent, then translated to 64-bit Intel assembly code.
+Code is tokenized, parsed, linked into a tree, then translated to 64-bit Intel assembly code.